 Untraceable Transactions

-Because of these data privacy concerns, the CryptoNight hashing algorithm was designed as an efficient solution for sending and receiving private blockchain transactions.
-To accomplish this, developers introduced two important privacy technologies: ring signatures and stealth addresses.
+To address these privacy concerns, CryptoNight was crafted as an adept mechanism for executing private blockchain trades.
+The creators embedded two pivotal privacy tools: ring signatures and stealth addresses.

 The similarity between these two names tends to create some confusion.
 The simplest explanation is that CryptoNote is the consensus mechanism, and CryptoNight is the hash function within it.
 All CryptoNight coins are CryptoNote coins, and vice versa.
 Thus, they are often used interchangeably when referring to their implementations in various blockchain networks.